 Zen Level - I utilize multiple techniques in the removal of abuse/trauma and PTSD.
 Many of which are of my own creation combining NLP and direct hypnosis as well as clinical therapy and counseling models.
 By bypassing the conscious mind I work directly with the subconscious mind for faster, permanent results.

 The "Mental Health" Community

 For this article I attempted to secure Canadian resources and guidelines about EMDR and hypnosis for PTSD and was surprised by the lack of information on either the Canadian Psychological Association (CPA) and the Veterans Affairs Canada (VAC) websites.
 Search results showed an "Understanding PTSD" document on the VAC website that actually referred to the American Psychiatric Association (APA) guidelines and not once mentioned EMDR as a treatment.
-Hypnosis is only mentioned once for IBS on the CPA website and once on the VAC website for smoking.
+Hypnosis is only mentioned once for IBS (irritable bowel syndrome) on the CPA website and once on the VAC website for smoking.